XiaoTaoWang/HiC_pipeline/docs/source/parallel.rst

 - ``--nworker``

-  The maximum number of task processes to launch on a single machine.
+  The maximum number of task processes to launch on a single machine (which means the local computer for "local" mode and a compute node for "pbs" mode).

 - ``--chunkSize``

+  To make parallelized computation possible, our pipeline splits the original read file into chunks and maps them to the reference genome separately.
+This parameter specifies the size of each chunk.
+By default, no split is performed.